Alistair1231/steamcmd-dedicated-server-docker/README.md

     ```bash
     docker compose up -d
     ```
     The first time you run this, `steamcmd` will download and validate the server files, which might take some time.
 Subsequent runs will check for updates but skip validation if the server binary exists, potentially starting faster.
+Installation is always forced to the `/data` directory.

+    After the initial install, you may want to modify configs, install mods or maps, etc. You can do this in the `data` directory on the host machine, which is mapped to the container's `/data` directory.
+If your server stores its configurations outside of its installation folder, you can (and should) add another `volumes` mapping in `compose.yml` to point to the correct location. e.g.
+    ```yaml
+    volumes:
+      - ./config:/etc/server-config
+    ```

+    Adding the mapping will make `/etc/server-config` available in the local `config` folder.
+You can then modify the server config files in the `config` folder on your host machine, and they will be available in the container.

 4.  **Stop the Server:**
     ```bash